-The Harvard Hand/Upper Extremity Surgery Fellowship is under the supervision of Philip E. Blazar, M.D., and includes several institutions and staff members.
-The majority of fellowship time is spent at Brigham and Women’s and Children’s Hospital and their satellite locations including: Children's Hospital Waltham, BWH Foxborough and Brigham and Women's Faulkner Hospital.
+The Harvard Hand/Upper Extremity Surgery Fellowship is under the supervision of Philip E. Blazar, MD and Donald S. Bae, MD, and includes several institutions and staff members.
+The majority of fellowship time is spent at Brigham and Women’s and Boston Children’s Hospital and their satellite locations including: Children's Hospital Waltham, BWH Foxborough and Brigham and Women's Faulkner Hospital.
 There is a two-month cross-rotation with the fellowship at Massachusetts General Hospital.

 The fellowship period is twelve months commencing August 1.
-Three positions are offered.
+Four positions are offered in two tracks; three positions are for Orthopedically trained applicants and one for a Plastic Surgery trained applicant.
 The fellowship is oriented toward those wishing to make a significant commitment to treatment of problems of the hand and upper extremity.

-The attending staff is Barry Simmons, Philip Blazar, Brandon Earp, George Dyer, Arnold Alqueza, Dafang Zhang, Christian Sampson, Lydia Helliwell, Simon Talbot and Matthew Carty at Brigham and Women’s Hospital and Peter Waters, Donald Bae, Andrea Bauer and Carley Vuillermin at Children’s Hospital.
-At MGH fellows work with Jesse Jupiter, Sang-Gil Lee, Chaitanya Mudgal, Neal Chen and Kyle Eberlin.
+The attending staff is Philip Blazar, Brandon Earp, George Dyer, Dafang Zhang, Christian Sampson, Lydia Helliwell, Simon Talbot and Matthew Carty at Brigham and Women’s Hospital as well as Donald Bae, Andrea Bauer, Carley Vuillermin, Amir Taghinia and Brian Labow at Boston Children’s Hospital.

-The Hand Surgery Fellow is, with the assistance of the residents rotating on that service, responsible for running his/her own service.
-He/she is given junior staff privileges at Brigham and Women's Hospital and Brigham and Women's Faulkner Hospitals and can be given independent responsibility, with the advice of the faculty, depending on experience.
+The Hand Surgery Fellow is, with the assistance of the residents and advanced practice clinicians, responsible for running their own service.
+They are given junior staff privileges at Brigham and Women's Hospital and Brigham and Women's Faulkner Hospitals and can be given independent responsibility, with the advice of the faculty, depending on experience.

-As for the operative responsibilities, besides her/his own patients, the fellow and resident are responsible for assisting the faculty.
-Often more than one staff physician will need assistance, and the fellows and residents will arrange the coverage.
+As for the operative responsibilities, besides their own patients, the fellows are responsible for assisting the faculty, along with residents and physician assistants assigned to the service.

 Our fellowship is ACGME accredited.
 The fellows are required to keep track of their clinical and operative cases in the ACGME database.
 Duty hours are also mandated to be recorded.

-As mentioned, the Hand Surgery Service is responsible for emergency room coverage and this is the source of most of the trauma and microsurgery.
-The clinics and fellow’s office are sources for elective referrals and follow-up care.
-This is a significant source of exposure to hand an upper extremity problems and an opportunity to manage the long term care and sequelae of these injuries and problems.
+As mentioned, the Hand Surgery Service is responsible for emergency room coverage and this is the source of most of the trauma and a moderate amount of microsurgery.
+The service also sees a wide variety of “cold trauma” and post-traumatic reconstruction from many referral centers in the region.
+The attendings’ clinics and fellows’ offices are sources for elective cases and provide follow-up care.
+This is a significant source of exposure to hand and upper extremity pathology and an opportunity to manage the long term care and sequelae of these injuries and problems.

 Brigham & Women’s is a well-known arthritis hospital and generates a large amount of reconstructive surgery in the arthritic upper extremity.
 This includes not only the more common osteoarthritis but also rheumatoid arthritis, lupus, scleroderma, psoriatic arthritis, etc. This is the source for the multiple patients requiring total joints, including not only hand and wrist but also elbow and shoulder.
 Besides these specialty areas, the offices generate most of the routine problems of the hand and upper extremity seen in practice.
 These include common problems of the shoulder and elbow, nerve entrapments, post-traumatic reconstruction, wrist problems, Dupuytren’s disease, repetitive trauma syndromes, the injured worker, etc.

-At Children’s Hospital the fellows see the spectrum of disorders in the pediatric upper extremity.
-These include trauma, post-traumatic reconstruction, arthritis, brachial plexus injuries, reconstruction, free tissue transfers and a wide-breadth of congenital deformities.
+At Boston Children’s Hospital the fellows see the spectrum of disorders in the pediatric upper extremity.
+These include congenital differences, traumatic and post-traumatic problems, brachial plexus injuries, and other neuromuscular conditions, tumorous disorders, and sports-related conditions.